 - Senior member of litigation and trial team that obtained dismissal of novel federal False Claims Act case involving the prescription drug Lovenox that sought purported damages and fines in excess of $5 billion after a week-long trial; the Ninth Circuit recently affirmed the dismissal

-- Representing Allergan in multiple federal antitrust litigations involving sham litigation, “product switching”, Walker Process, and Sherman Act Section 1 and 2 claims
+- Representing Allergan in multiple competitor and multi-district class action federal antitrust litigations involving sham litigation, “product switching”, Walker Process, and Sherman Act Section 1 and 2 claims

-- Representing leading technology distributor to defend a series of lawsuits brought by competitors; obtained complete dismissal of all antitrust allegations
+- Represented Ingram Micro, a leading technology distributor, to defend a series of lawsuits brought by competitors; obtained complete dismissal of all antitrust allegations and settled remaining state law claims on favorable terms

 - Counseling digital marketing firm to comply with Department of Justice consent order